fogasmarci/project_foxticket/README.md

 - Do not use `Lombok`
 - Do not create getters/setters which are not used
 - Make *everything* configurable (e.g. via values in `.env` and `application.properties`), i.e. no constant value should be hard-coded.
 The database credentials are already pre-configured this way.
 See [MATERIALS#Dotenv](MATERIALS.md#dotenv)
-- Place contents into classes according to this order:
+- Place contents into classes according to this orderedItem:
   - Final fields
   - Fields
   - Default constructor